aws-geospatial/amazon-location-features-demo-web/README.md

 11. Add all keys from `.env` file to the secrets section of the repo as well from the above Requirements section.
 ```
 > WEB_DOMAIN: "http://localhost:3000"
-> WEB_DOMAIN_USERNAME: "XXXXX" // This is the username for the web domain (only required for dev and qa environments, not needed for prod environment)
-> WEB_DOMAIN_PASSWORD: "XXXXX" // This is the password for the web domain (only required for dev and qa environments, not needed for prod environment)
 > IDENTITY_POOL_ID: "XX-XXXX-X:XXXXXXXX-XXXX-1234-abcd-1234567890ab" // Stack output as IdentityPoolId
 > USER_DOMAIN: "https://XXXXXXXXXXXX.XXXX.XX-XXXX-X.amazoncognito.com/" // Stack output as UserDomain
 > USER_POOL_CLIENT_ID: "XXXXXXXXXXXX" // Stack output as UserPoolClientId